close-chat/close-chat-protocol/README.md

   * Completely unstoppable
   * App operator has minimal power
   * Could chat without the need of operators

 Con's:
   * All messages and recipients could be tracked through block-explorer
   * Only pseudonymous

 ### Phase 1: Double encrypted messaging
 Pro's:
-  * All are encrypted when send stored on chain, so the messages are private
+  * All messages are encrypted when send stored on chain, so the messages are private
-  * Unstoppable in the sense that the storage and addition of encrypted messages is unstoppable Con's:
+  * Unstoppable in the sense that the storage and addition of encrypted messages is unstoppable

+Con's:
   * Puts a lòt of power in app developers hands
   * Need to give each user some sort of private key so that they are able to decrypt their messages even if app (opperator) gets shut down